Union Jack flag icon Canada flag Canada Ireland flag Ireland

 64% of Brits are concerned smart devices might be hacked

-Research1 commissioned by specialist insurer Ecclesiastical has revealed the majority of Brits don’t trust smart home devices.
+Research1 commissioned by specialist insurer Ecclesiastical has revealed that the majority of Brits don’t trust smart home devices.

-Smart devices such as Google Home and Amazon Alexa have become increasingly popular in British homes and ownership of smart devices in the UK more than doubled from 2016 to 2018.
-The technology is more affordable than ever before and last weekend Amazon discounted Echo devices by up to 55% for the Black Friday weekend.
+Smart devices such as Google Home and Amazon Alexa have become increasingly popular in British homes, and ownership of smart devices in the UK more than doubled from 2016 to 2018.
+The technology is more affordable than ever before, and last weekend Amazon discounted Echo devices by up to 55% for the Black Friday weekend.

 Nearly half of Brits have a smart device in their home

 The survey revealed just under half (46%) of Brits have a smart home device, with the average owner having three devices connected within their homes.
-Smart TVs (56%), smart speakers (41%) and smart heating systems (20%) are the top three devices found in people’s homes2.
+Smart TVs (56%), smart speakers (41%), and smart heating systems (20%) are the top three devices found in people’s homes2.

-Of those that own a smart speaker, the vast majority use their device3 to play music (77%), check the weather (59%) and find out information (46%).
+Of those that own a smart speaker, the vast majority use their device3 to play music (77%), check the weather (59%), and find out information (46%).
 One in ten (10%) use their device to pay for purchases.

 Many are concerned smart devices are vulnerable

-The research revealed almost two-thirds (64%) are concerned smart devices might be hacked.
+The research revealed that almost two-thirds (64%) are concerned that smart devices might be hacked.
 For example, there have been high-profile cases where baby monitors such as Nest cameras have been used to watch and speak to children.
 Smart toys such as the My Friend Cayla doll have also been shown in the past to be hackable.

-Almost two-thirds (63%) are concerned about what data smart devices are capturing and six in ten (59%) are concerned about who might be listening to their smart devices.
+Almost two-thirds (63%) are concerned about what data smart devices are capturing, and six in ten (59%) are concerned about who might be listening to their smart devices.
 More than half (52%) are also concerned about how children interact with voice assistant smart devices.

 Accidental purchases via smart devices

 “A quick and easy fix that I encourage everyone to consider is to change the name and password for your home Wi-Fi router.
-Our passwords, bank information and much more all pass through our routers, yet most routers have the password stuck to the back of the device and this can be in plain sight if perched on a windowsill.
+Our passwords, bank information, and much more all pass through our routers, yet most routers have the password stuck to the back of the device, and this can be in plain sight if perched on a windowsill.
 It only takes seconds for someone to take a photograph of the password and have access to your network.
 Changing the password for your router and admin password can reduce the risk of criminals hacking your network and smart home devices.”

 Quick and easy steps to protect your smart home devices

-• Change the name of your home Wi-Fi to something random such as a combination of two words
+• Change the name of your home Wi-Fi to something random, such as a combination of two words

 • Use different passwords for different devices

-• Keep devices connected to different networks where possible and set up a guest network for friends and visitors to use
+• Keep devices connected to different networks where possible, and set up a guest network for friends and visitors to use

 • Don’t log onto public Wi-Fi when controlling your smart home devices remotely